lightlace/cpp-docs.de-de/docs/mfc/reference/afx-global-data-structure.md

 ### <a name="return-value"></a>Rückgabewert

-Das Handle des den Handcursor.
+Das Handle des Hand Cursors.

 ## <a name="getnonclientmetrics"></a> AFX_GLOBAL_DATA::GetNonClientMetrics